1. Go to class.

 I’ll have to admit.
 This is a toughie.
 One of the many things college teaches you is budgeting.
 I am lucky to have earned from the best dad ever so I was a little ahead of the curve.
-Try to save at least 1/2 of your paycheck (scholarship money, etc).
+Plus, he would occasionally send me care packages for college students when I was struggling with buying the essentials.
+Since I know what it’s like to be a student and now knowing how important it is to save at least 1/2 of your paycheck (scholarship money, etc), hopefully, these tips will help you out too.
 Buy easy (and healthy) groceries in bulk.
 Don’t spend all your money on going out.
 It’s all about balance.
 Money concerns are one of the things that puts a lot of people off going to college.
 Before you move to college, it might be worth having a chat with your parents, friends or a teacher at your school on how to budget or you might decide to have a look at budget as a student for more information.
 Always ask for advice if you need it.
 However, it is important that they remember you can actually refinance your student loan later on.
 Visit https://www.sofi.com/refinance-student-loan/ for more details.

 Exercising is one of my favorite things.
 CrossFit is my happy place.
 These are not only my friends, they are my family.
 In college, my senior year I joined a CrossFit as well.
 I had so much fun getting to know (yet another) group of people.
 I also really enjoyed going to the campus gym.
 This is where you see all the hotties with bodies.
 Am i right?
 Sorority sisters and I loved to do in house workouts, runs on campus, walks-and-talks.
 No matter what your doing, get that heart pumping and happy!
 Did I mention that the “freshmen 15” is real.
 Because, shoot… but for me it was the Sophomore edition.
 Keep healthy and stay fit and true to yourself and your happiness!

 11. Become organized.